v6cord/VVVVVV/FEATURES.md

 - Added being able to use orange as a color in `text()`

 - You can now use one unpatterned Space Station color in the editor

+- Enemies in the unpatterned Space Station color are now gray